 When our economy was a production economy (that is, who you are is what you make), it made sense that Cajun-ness was linked to how one made a living.
 But, today, in a consumption economy (when our identities are tied up with what we buy), it makes sense that Cajun-ness involves consumption of products like food and music.

 Of course, commodifying Cajun-ness (making it something that you can buy) means that, now, anyone can purchase and consume it.
 Henry and Bankston see this more as a paradox than a problem, arguing that the objectification and marketing of “Cajun” certainly makes it sellable to non-Cajuns, but does not take away from its meaningfulness to Cajuns themselves.
 Tourism, they argue, “encourages Cajuns to act out their culture both for commercial gain and cultural preservation” (p.
 187).Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.